egendata/docs/content/egendata-core/data/messages.md

 [JWT_DEFAULTS](#jwt-defaults).iat |  <INFO>
 [JWT_DEFAULTS](#jwt-defaults).iss | <INFO>
 sub | <INFO>
-paths | The paths to the data the service is requesting to read, paths....CONTENT_PATH | <INFO>
- paths.data | The data sent back to the service for this particular request. paths.error | Error messages that might occur, for example missing data or denied permissions. paths.error.message | The message of the error message.
+paths[] | The paths to the data the service is requesting to read, domain | The URL of the service creating data area | The particular data point for that domain.
+The creator of the data chooses which points to divide the data into. paths.data | The data sent back to the service for this particular request. paths.error | Error messages that might occur, for example missing data or denied permissions. paths.error.message | The message of the error message.